liyong31/RALearning/README.md

 # RALearning

-RALT (Register Automata Learning Tool) takes as input a deterministic register automaton (DRA) and outputs a minimal canonical DRA.
+RALT (Register Automata Learning Tool) takes as input a deterministic register automaton (DRA) and outputs its minimal canonical form.

 Usage:
 ```
 python3 ralt.py --inp ra2.txt --out ra.txt
 ```

-Note that this tool only takes *complete* and *well-typed* DRA as target automaton.
+The tool reads a DRA from *ra2.txt* and learns a canonical, minimal, and well-typed DRA in *ra.txt*.

+**Note**: RALT requires the input automaton to be both complete and well-typed DRA.
-The completeness and well-typeness properties are required for running a word and testing equivalence of two given configurations.
+These properties are necessary for executing words and for checking equivalence between configurations.

 ## The Register Automaton Input Format